nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 **Note:** Fire Dragon Phase 2 Attacks are AOE, Attack, AOE.
 You must kill him before the 2nd AOE or else you'll wipe.

 - Phase 1:
-  - Fargo - Get to Level 2 - Strengthen Lynx
+  - Marcy - Get to Level 4 - Strengthen Lynx
-  - Marcy - Get to Level 4 - EagleEye Lynx
+  - Fargo - Get to Level 2 - EagleEye Lynx
   - Lynx - 3 / 3
-  - Fargo - Attack until Lynx is 4 stamina - TurnBlue Lynx
+  - Fargo - TurnBlue Lynx
-  - Marcy - Cat's Cradle
+  - Marcy - Attack until Lynx is 4 stamina (You may need to buffer some attacks with Fargo) - Cat's Cradle
 - Phase 2:
   - Lynx - 3 / 3
-  - Everyone Defend for Fire Dragon's Breath Element
+  - Whomever can - Get Lynx to 7 Stamina
   - Lynx - 1 then 3 / 3
   - Whomever can - Defend
   - Lynx - GlideHook